|1994 Chamoions' League with AC Milan|

 CM: Fernando Redondo (Argentina/Real Madrid)

 For nearly a decade, Emerson was a key player for Brazil.
 He was due to captain the 2002 side, but an injury right before the Finals kept him out of the tournament.
-He went to the WC Finals in 1998 and 2006.
-He played for Gremio, Bayer Leverkusen, Roma, Juventus, Real Madrid, AC Milan and Santos.
+Brazil went on to win the tournament.
+He went to the World Cup Finals in 1998 and 2006.
+At his club level, he played for Gremio, Bayer Leverkusen, Roma, Juventus, Real Madrid, AC Milan and Santos.

 CM: Frank Rijkaard (Holland/AC Milan)